FutureVision-Labs/VIBE-IDE/devlog-006-cloud-sync-mobile-vision.md

 5. Continue coding seamlessly

 ### Desktop → Mobile
-1. Code on desktop
+1. Code on desktop, chat with Cursy
 2. Review PROJECT_JOURNAL on mobile
+3. Continue chatting with Cursy on mobile (full conversation history)
-3. Make quick edit on mobile
+4. Make quick edit on mobile
-4. Back on desktop - changes are there
+5. Back on desktop - changes and chat history are there
-5. Uninterrupted workflow
+6. Uninterrupted workflow

 ### Mobile → Desktop
 1. Quick edit on mobile